RituLiot/ptcg-decks/Live Expanded/02SUM-PAR/Weezing Hit&Run.md

 ![decklist](../../!Images/Live%20Expanded/2SUM-PAR/Crobat-Weezing.PNG)

 ## Thoughts
 Damage output is too low. *Crobat* only deals 90 damage and replaces *Weezing*'s 4x-poison, and *Max Cutter* ain't too hot either.
-This could maybe go in control
+This could maybe go in control direction, but as is, it's not very good.

 ## List
 * 4 Galarian Weezing SHF 150